neoncitylights/zed-typespec/README.md

 5. Select this repository directory, then start testing

 ### Tips
-- To rebuild your extension, press "Rebuild" on the page from "zed: extensions" (Command Palette).
+- To rebuild the extension, press "Rebuild" on the page from "zed: extensions" (Command Palette).
 - To see the generated Tree-Sitter Query AST, open "dev: open syntax tree view" (Command Palette).
 - You can test syntax highlighting with files in the `tests` directory.
 These test files are borrowed from the typespec.io website, such as the homepage and playground.